DAE-GD-2025-2026/gameai-zombie-PolleDesutter/README.md

 So, my plan is to make AI behavior, only using Unreals StateTree's, since I have experience with them because of GroupProjects (GlobGlobKinght), where the StateTree Logic had to be in C++.
 The discovery that I can use these Unreal system is a lifesaver.

+To do rapid prototyping, I am going to start with Blueprints and then convert them to C++, once it feels ready.
+I am also going to be using the Blackboard with the StateTree.